techfromsage/tripod-php/README.md

 We built tripod when we needed to migrate away from our own in-house proprietary triple store (incidently built around early versions of [Apache JENA](https://jena.apache.org/)).

+We've been using it for 2 years in production.

 Why/when would I use this?
 ----